 If you don't have any actual makeup removing wipes, baby wipes will work just as well.
 They're especially useful for those with sensitive skin.

 A little lotion on a cotton ball is great for removing makeup without drying out your skin.
 Any kind of lotion will work, but it's best to use on that's not greasy so you don't clog your pores.
-You can also use petroleum jelly (aka Vaseline) instead, but make sure you wash your face thoroughly afterwards to get rid of that gross-feeling residue.
+You can also use petroleum jelly (aka Vaseline) instead, but make sure you wash your face thoroughly after to get rid of that gross-feeling residue.

 Believe it or not, Liquid Latex is made to come off with nothing more than soap and water.
 If you get it in your hair, you can just hop in the shower and shampoo it out.
 If you're lucky, you might be able to just peel it off.